-There are basic requirements for all students in COR 101.
-They include:
+There are basic requirements for all students in COR 101:

 1. Students should attend at least four campus/community events.